print-hi/rit-docs/mkdocs/docs/Health State 3/stats.md

 Each function comes with a frailty version, which has the same name with an 'F' attached to it (eg.
 `afl` -> `aflF`).
 The frailty version simulates 'n' unique latent paths, which adds another level of randomness in the statistic.
 It also requires the same parameters needed to produce a new set of transition probability matrices (see below examples).
+By default, frailty functions simulate 1000 unique latent factors.

 For all code examples below, we will use an male individual aged 65 in year 2022.